By Kander, Ebbs and Fosse

 Enter a world of paparazzi, crooked lawyers, criminals, and all that Jazz!
 Based on a 1926 play about Prohibition-era Chicago, the story follows the trial of Roxie Hart, accused of the murder of her lover.
 Working the press to avoid the death sentence, Roxie comes into competition with Velma Kelly, accused of killing her husband and sister.
 Told through song and dance styled after the burlesques houses of the 1920s, this is one of Bob Fosse’s greatest collaborations with John Kander and Fred Ebb.

-Student and youth tickets are $6.
-Faculty, staff and community tickets are $12.
-All seating is general admission.
-Group prices are available, contact the box office for information.
+Tickets are $10 for students, $17 for faculty and staff, and $20 for general admission.
 The house opens at 7 pm and we encourage audience members to arrive no later than 7:15 p.m. to ensure good seats.
 The balcony will serve as overflow and late seating.
 Call the Box Office in the Center for Art & Theatre at 912-478-5379 to make reservations.
 Reservation requests can be left on box office voicemail 24-hours a day.
-You can also purchase tickets online at Theatre & Performance Marketplace or by emailing us at email@example.com.
+You can also purchase tickets online at Theatre & Performance Marketplace or by emailing us at firstname.lastname@example.org.

 Theatre & Performance Productions are made possible through funding from Student Activity Fees.